AbdelrhmanSror/Library-Management-System/README.md

       }
       ```

 3. **Authorization**: Copy the JWT token received and click on the "Authorize" button at the top-right corner of the Swagger UI.
-Paste the token in the "Value" field with the prefix "Bearer ", then click "Authorize" to enable access to secured endpoints.
+Paste the token in the "Value" field, then click "Authorize" to enable access to secured endpoints.

 4. **Using Endpoints**: Once authorized, you can use the endpoints as needed.
 Please note that to create a borrowing record, you must first add books and patrons and obtain their IDs, which you'll provide to the borrowing endpoint.